Gravitational Baryogenesis in $f(R)$ Cosmologies: Inflation and reheating in cosmologies

-\cite{KL2024} show that the renormalized energy density for an observer with 4-velocity $U^{\mu\nu}$
+\cite{KL2024} show that the renormalized energy density for an observer with 4-velocity $U^{\mu}$

-where $T_{\mu\nu}$ is the energy-momentum tensor calculated from the Lagrangian density (\ref{IWg24a}), and the normal ordering $N$ is performed with respect to the \textit{out} basis ladder operators, reduces to (\ref{IWg49}) for the typical case of inefficient CGPP, where $|\beta_{k}| \ll |\alpha_{k}| \approx 1$, and for a cosmological FRW spacetime where $H(\eta)$ and $R(\eta)$ are monotonically decreasing.
+where $T_{\mu\nu}$ is the energy-momentum tensor calculated from the Lagrangian density of the $\psi$ field, and the normal ordering $N$ is performed with respect to the \textit{out} basis ladder operators, reduces to (\ref{IW900a}) for the typical case of inefficient CGPP, where $|\beta_{k}| \ll 1$, and for a cosmological FRW spacetime where $H(\eta)$ and $R(\eta)$ are monotonically decreasing.

 The factors $a^{-3}$ and $a^{-4}$ reflect the dilution of particles by the expansion after their creation.
 Particle creation is regarded as having effectively ceased after $\mathcal{V}(\eta)$ and $d\mathcal{V}(\eta)/d \eta$ have become small compared to their maximum values.
 From that time onwards, the particles behave as a ultrarelativistic gas.